Ebony0wl/pikaboo/README.md

 Our Snap Mini seeks to strengthen these relationships by using the popular game called Pokemon.

-Since the word for friend in Japanese is Tomodachi, we decided to name our Snap Mini “Poke-Gachi”
+Since the word for friend in Japanese is Tomodachi, we decided to name our Snap Mini “PokeGachi”

+In PokeGachi, users can take care of a specific Pokemon and evole it with friends.
+The more people chat, the faster their Pokemon levels up!
+They won't be limited to just one Pokemon.
+More conversations on Snapchat means more Pokemon to level up.
+Users can even see their Pokemon on the Pikaboo website for more details.

+They can view information about the specific pokemon, such as species name, region, and other fun facts you would find in a Pokedex dictionary found in the games!

 ### Technologies
 * Model-View-Controller Software Architecture (MVC)